OstrowskiDev/old-school-youtube/docs/selectors.md

 ## Important!:

-**`:not([hidden]):not([style*="display: none"])`** its recommended to add this selector to targeted elements (Top-levels containers don't need it).
-YT SPA will make some of its elements hidden between page navigations.
-This ensures that observers will not watch those inactive elements.
+**`:not([hidden]):not([style*="display: none"])`** selector is added to both parent and target observer elements.
+Reason: YT SPA will make some of its elements hidden between page navigations.
+This ensures that observers will not accidentally target inactive elements.

-## Tests:
-Section for ideas regarding selectors:

-**`#content`** selector is used as common ancestor on many different pathnames.
-If this is always true for every pathname that contains shorts it could be used to simplify the code significantly.